ropensci/hydroscoper/README.md

   - `get_...` family functions to retrieve a tidy data frame with Hydroscope’s data for a given data source.
-  - `get_timeseries` to retrieve a tidy data frame with a time series’ data for a given data source.
   - `get_data` to retrieve a tidy data frame with a time series’ values.

 ## Example